cschulzsuper/multitenancy-monolith/README.md

 This repository contains everything related to the development of my multitenancy monolith based on ASP.NET Core.

-The application focuses on the REST API, authentication and the database access layer.
+The project focuses on the REST API, authentication, validation, business logic and the database access layer.
+Basically everything code related and nothing deployment related.

 If you are developing an ASP.NET Core application yourself and are looking for a different approach, you've come to the right place.

+I said monolith, but with the latests features related to a ticker system, it is already evolving beyond that.

 # History